awsdocs/amazon-rds-user-guide/doc_source/Concepts.DBInstanceClass.md

 + **db\.x1e** – Latest\-generation instance classes optimized for memory\-intensive applications\.
 These offer one of the lowest price per gibibyte \(GiB\) of RAM among the DB instance classes and up to 3,904 GiB of DRAM\-based instance memory\.
 The db\.x1e instance classes are available only in the following regions: US East \(N\.
 Virginia\), US West \(Oregon\), Europe \(Ireland\), Asia Pacific \(Tokyo\), and Asia Pacific \(Sydney\)\.
 + **db\.x1** – Current\-generation instance classes optimized for memory\-intensive applications\.
 These offer one of the lowest price per GiB of RAM among the DB instance classes and up to 1,952 GiB of DRAM\-based instance memory\.
 + **db\.r6g** – Newest\-generation instance classes powered by AWS Graviton2 processors\.
 These are ideal for running memory\-intensive workloads in open\-source databases such as MySQL and PostgreSQL\.
++ **db\.r5b** – Newest\-generation instance classes that are optimized for throughput\-intensive applications\.
+Powered by the AWS Nitro System, db\.r5b instances deliver up to 60 Gbps bandwidth and 260,000 IOPS of EBS performance, which is the fastest block storage performance on EC2\.
 + **db\.r5** – Latest\-generation instance classes optimized for memory\-intensive applications\.
 These offer improved networking and Amazon Elastic Block Store \(Amazon EBS\) performance\.
 They are powered by the AWS Nitro System, a combination of dedicated hardware and lightweight hypervisor\.
 + **db\.r4** – Current\-generation instance classes optimized for memory\-intensive applications\.
 These offer improved networking and Amazon EBS performance\.
 + **db\.r3** – Previous\-generation instance classes that provide memory optimization\.
 The db\.r3 instances classes are not available in the Europe \(Paris\) region and the South America \(São Paulo\) region\.